oscars47/oscars-toolbox/README.md

 # oscars-toolbox
 A package for helpful general algorithms I've developed.
+See the PyPI release: https://pypi.org/project/oscars-toolbox/.
 See also my wesbite, https://oscars47.github.io/.

 ## Current functions as of latest version:
  ### ```trabbit```